-Cultured Aquatic Species - Eucheuma Seaweed18 February 2010
+Cultured Aquatic Species - Eucheuma SeaweedThursday, February 18, 2010

 Information on the culture of the Eucheuma seaweed from the FAO Cultured Aquatic Species Information Programme.

 Eucheuma spp , [Solieriaceae]

 FAO Names: En - Eucheuma seaweeds nei, Fr - , Es -

 Habit variable, thallus sometimes tall and loosely branched with few blunt or pointed determinate branchlets, sometimes densely branched with many coarse spinose branchlets.
 Branchlets irregularly arranged on main indeterminate branches without forming whorls.
 Cross-section of branch shows medulla consisting of large rounded cells interspersed with small relatively thick walled cells.

 In the 1960s an American seaweed processing company transferred its procurement of raw materials for the production of carrageenan from Indonesia to the Philippines.
 During its initial operations the company sourced its supply of raw materials by gathering/collecting the seaweeds from the reefs of islands in the Central Visayas.
 The unabated gathering of natural stocks resulted to depletion of the stocks towards the later part of the decade.
 The short supply of dried seaweeds for processing triggered research and development work on the culture of these species, the survey and assessment of coastal areas with potential for seaweed farming, and an inventory of the local varieties of these species for comparative growth studies and assessment of the quality of their colloidal products.